geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 ### Dynamic import of extension

 MapStore supports dynamic import of plugins and extensions.

-In this case, plugin or extension is loaded when app demands to render it for the first time.
+Dynamically imported plugin or extension uses lazy-loading: component, reducers and epics will be loaded when extension is rendered on the page for the first time.
+Regardless if extension uses lazy-loading or not, its epics will be muted once extension is not rendered on the page.
+For more details see [Writing epics](../writing-epics/#writing-epics).

 There are few changes required to make extension loaded dynamically: